 Adjusting to law school is exhilarating, but it can also be stressful.
 Our advice here is the same as for academic issues -- join in on the law school life.
 Reach out for human contact, help and support.
 Whatever you do, don’t isolate yourself.
 When you have questions, concerns, doubts or problems, there are a number of places you can go to address them.
 You don’t have to be in dire straits; even if all you want is to see a friendly, familiar face, take note of the following people who can help:

 The Dean of Students, Annik Hirshen, the Director of Student Services, Kim Natividad, and Student Programs Assistant, Ashton Lee, are available to take your calls or your visits.
-The Registrar’s Office, with Registrar Carol Rachwald and her staff, Margarita Jones, Ashton Lee, Hayley Bower, and Veronica Scrivner, and the Financial Aid Office with Assistant Dean, Dennis Tominaga and Financial Aid Adviser, Candi Gester, Loan Repayment Assistance Program Coordinator, Sigrid Allen and Database & Enrollment Specialist, Corina Cristodore, are also people whom you could see to get information as well as reassurance, guidance and answers to burning questions.
+The Registrar’s Office, with Registrar Carol Rachwald and her staff, Robyn Brown and Veronica Scrivner, and the Financial Aid Office with Assistant Dean, Dennis Tominaga and Financial Aid Adviser, Candi Gester, Loan Repayment Assistance Program Coordinator, Sigrid Allen and Database & Enrollment Specialist, Corina Cristodore, are also people whom you could see to get information as well as reassurance, guidance and answers to burning questions.
 The law school also has a resident psychologist who is here to support you when you need to talk to someone.
 Another resource is your legal writing instructor or your ASP/legal writing teaching fellow.
 The instructors all have law degrees, and the teaching fellows are second- or third-year law students who are not too removed from your experience and who have demonstrated the intelligence, wisdom, and maturity to win one of these highly coveted jobs.
 These students are familiar and comfortable with the trials and tribulations of the first year and are usually accessible and eager to get to know you and help out.

 Student Organizations and Journals